ahuvac/Cheifetz-MCO152-2021/README.md

+# Rocket Application
+Displays a rocket's position and flight time and draws an image depicting the rocket's trajectory.
 # Scrabble Application
 This is a scrabble like game where the user attempts to enter a word from his given letters.